j-rattigan/Infra2Sec/README.md

 *A practical, no-pressure roadmap to track my growth into Security Engineering, building on my strong Windows and infrastructure background.*

+*Remember: life happens!
+Progress over perfection.
+The goal is steady, sustainable learning, not burnout.*

 🎯 **Target Goal:** End of 2025

 ---